steunix/passweaver-gui/docs/index.md

 # About

-PassWeaver-GUI is standalone WEB interface to PassWeaver-API, bringing collaborative enterprise-scale password management to your browser.
-It's developed using mainly NodeJS, Express and EJS, and uses Shoelace for WEB Components.
+PassWeaver-GUI is a WEB interface for PassWeaver-API, bringing you a portable, collaborative and enterprise-scale password management system.

 PassWeaver-GUI is an opensource project, released under MIT license.
+See [Technical info](#Technical-specs) for some details.

 # Features

 - Personal folders for each user
-- Share one-time secrets to anyone
+- Share one-time secrets to anyone, even outside your organization
 - Share items through permalinks
-- Share one time secrets
 - Folder level permissions
 - User groups
 - Both LDAP and local authentication
 - CSP compliant pages
-- Quick user interface
+- Quick and clean user interface
 - Light or dark theme

 # Forewords